 I know we’re talking about ourselves and you’re probably thinking, why would I being kind or positive toward others change how I feel about myself?
 Well, the truth is that negativity spreads like a virus, and even letting it into our mind when thinking about someone or something else can affect how we feel about ourselves and our environment.

 I know I’ve shared this before, but many years ago, I was just sick of feeling bad and negative all the time.
 So I challenged myself to in my mind compliment everyone I saw in a day.
-And if I found myself automatically thinking something mean or negative about them, I then had to come up with two compliments.
+If I found myself automatically thinking something mean or negative about them, I then had to come up with two compliments.
 And while this was really difficult at first and it felt like a terrible chore, it did get easier.
 And after just a week of doing this, I can honestly tell you that my mood had noticeably improved.

 Since the pandemic has shifted things quite a bit and many of you may be at home all day like me, we can even do this online.
 If we see a photo or video of someone, think and consider commenting on something positive or supportive about it.
 Pulling our mind from our automatic response of judgment into a more loving place will be difficult at first.
 It’s a new muscle, but it’s really life-changing.
 Not to mention that by putting good thoughts and energy out into the world, we are more likely to attract other positive people.